apacheignite/documentation/odbc-driver/connection-string-and-dsn.md

 [/block]
 The same arguments can be used in DSN.
 However to configure DNS in Windows you should not explicitly type them.
 Instead you should use system tool `odbcad32` - ODBC Data Source Administrator.
 To launch it go to `Control panel`->`Administrative Tools`->`Data Sources (ODBC)`.

-Once ODBC Data Source Administrator is launched choose `Add...`->`Apache Ignite` and configure
+Once ODBC Data Source Administrator is launched choose `Add...`->`Apache Ignite` and configure your DSN in desired way.

+In Linux you